yeswedev-team/auto-composer-update/README.md

 - Install the plugin with composer
 - Add the 'WP_CURRENT_PATH' environment variable, which points to the path of the WordPress project
+- Ensure that the machine's SSH key has permission to push onto the branch.
 - In your WordPress configuration, please ensure that these 2 lines are present.

 `Config::define('AUTOMATIC_UPDATER_DISABLED', false);`